NGO-Algorithm-Audit/AlgorithmAudit_website/content/nederlands/technical-tools/documentation/classification-quick-scan.md

               - visible_when_and:
                   - identifier: q7
                     value: option4
-              - visible_when_and:
-                  - identifier: q7
-                    value: option5
-          - identifier: output2
-            title: >-
-              Uw toepassing is op basis van uw antwoorden waarschijnlijk een AI-systeem.
-            content: |
-              Een AI Act risk assessment moet worden ingevuld.
-            use_card_style: false
-            type: radio
-            visible_when_or:
-              - visible_when_and:
-                  - identifier: q1
-                    value: yes2
-                  - identifier: q3
-                    value: yes3
-              - visible_when_and:
-                  - identifier: q2
-                    value: option1
-              - visible_when_and:
-                  - identifier: q2
-                    value: option2
-              - visible_when_and:
-                  - identifier: q2
-                    value: option3
-              - visible_when_and:
-                  - identifier: q2
-                    value: option4
-              - visible_when_and:
-                  - identifier: q2
-                    value: option5
           - identifier: output3
             title: >-
               Uw toepassing is op basis van uw antwoorden waarschijnlijk een